nickkunz/treeforestboost/README.md

 <h4> Prediction </h4>

 After we trained the model, we utilize it for making predictions on the test set with the 'predict( )' function.
 Note that the 'type' argument is utilized in order to specify the prediction type.
-In this case, the type of prediction we're interested in is classification, indicated by the term "class". <br><br>
+In this case, the type of prediction we're interested in is classification, indicated by the term "class".

 ```{r}
 ## tree prediction